necrogami/ssh.pub/readme.md

 This is a tool for managing public ssh keys.
 To make it easier to store, manage and install public ssh keys.

+This idea came from [Jeff Lindsay](github.com/progrium) and his [Keychain.io](github.com/progrium/keychain.io) Project.
+It ended a few years ago and i wanted to use it so i decided to rebuild it.

+In honor of the original project this will remain opensource.
+There will be more features to come but here's the basic usage.

 Bash
 ----
 Upload your default SSH key: